sst/guide/showcase.md

 ---
 layout: page
 editable: true
-title: Built with Serverless Stack
+title: Built with SST
-description: Serverless Stack is used to build all kinds of apps, from SaaS services to weekend projects.
+description: SST is used to build all kinds of apps, from SaaS services to weekend projects.
 Here we are showcasing a few apps built by our readers.
 ---

-[Serverless Stack](/) is used to build all kinds of apps, from SaaS services to weekend projects.
+[SST](/) is used to build all kinds of apps, from SaaS services to weekend projects.
 Here are just a few apps that our readers have built.
 If you'd like to share your project, just [**send us an email with a link and a short description**](mailto:{{ site.email }}?subject=Built%20with%20Serverless%20Stack).
 We'll be sure to share it on Twitter and with our 25K newsletter subscribers!

 #### [Music Home](https://getmusichome.com/)